dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/intermediate-results/predetected-regions-unit.md

 # PredetectedRegionsUnit

-The `PredetectedRegionsUnit` interface represents a unit that contains a collection of pre-detected regions.
-It inherits from the IntermediateResultUnit interface and stores the result of pre-detected regions.
+ The `PredetectedRegionsUnit` interface extends the `IntermediateResultUnit` interface and represents a unit of intermediate result specifically for pre-detected regions.

 ```typescript
 interface PredetectedRegionsUnit extends IntermediateResultUnit {